How Much Was Bitcoin in 2016?Blog

 Bitcoin’s market capitalization

 Bitcoin’s market capitalization is a measure of how valuable the currency is.
-It is the value of all the bitcoins in circulation multiplied by their current price.
-The number of bitcoins in circulation is approximately $10 billion, and the market cap is higher than that of Facebook or Twitter.
+It is the value of all the Bitcoins in circulation multiplied by their current price.
+The number of bitcoins in circulation is approximately 18.8 million, and the market cap is higher than that of Facebook or Twitter.
 However, some people argue that the market cap isn’t truly representative of the value of bitcoins.

 While the underlying technology for Bitcoin may still be new to many, the cryptocurrency has already come a long way.
 Today, the market cap of all digital currencies combined is over $500 billion.
 It was only $15 billion a year ago.
 Today’s price movements have increased that total market cap by about 63 percent.
 This means that anyone who purchased crypto a year ago is a winner.